SpecFlowOSS/SpecFlow/docs/Extend/Plugins.md

 ## Generator plugins

 Generator plugins need to target .NET Framework 4.7.1 and .NET Core 2.1.
 The MSBuild task needs to know which generator plugins it should use.
-You therfore have to add your generator plugin to the `SpecFlowGeneratorPlugins` ItemGroup.
+You therefore have to add your generator plugin to the `SpecFlowGeneratorPlugins` ItemGroup.
 This is passed to the MSBuild task as a parameter and later used to load the plugins.

 ### Create a generator plugin